FedGCN: Convergence-Communication Tradeoffs in Federated Training of Graph Convolutional Networks: Communication Cost under SBM

 \section{Communication Cost under SBM}

-Assume the number of clients $K$ is equal to the number of labels types in the graph $G$.
+Assume the number of clients $K$ is equal to the number of label types in the graph $G$. $d$ represents the dimension of the node feature and $N$ represents the number of nodes.
 Table~\ref{tab:communication_cost_fedgcn_BDS_GCN} shows the communication cost of FedGCN and BDS-GCN~\cite{wan2022bns}.
-Distributed training methods like BDS-GCN requires communication per local update, which makes the communication cost increase linearly with the number of global training round $T$ and number of local updates $\tau$.
+Distributed training methods like BDS-GCN requires communication per local update, which makes the communication cost increase linearly with the number of global training round $T$ and number of local updates $E$.
 FedGCN only requires low communication cost at the initial step.
-Table~\ref{tab:communication_cost_fedgcn_sbm} shows the communication cost of FedGCN under different data distributions.